-This is information about the colorectal and anal cancer multidisciplinary team (MDT).
-An MDT is a team of professionals who will be caring for you and supporting you at University College London Hospitals (UCLH).
-This team consists of experts in different areas of colorectal medicine and care such as doctors, nurses, dietitians and physiotherapists.
+This page explains how our colorectal cancer multidisciplinary team (MDT) will support you during treatment.
+This team includes experts in different areas of colorectal medicine and care, such as doctors, nurses, dietitians and physiotherapists.

-It’s important that you understand what your treatment involves.
-Please ask us about any aspect of your care plan and we will do our best to give you clear answers.
-We will also give you written information about your diagnosis and treatment to support the discussions you will have with members of our team.
-If there is anything you don’t understand or if you have any questions about the written information, please ask us.
+It’s important that you fully understand your treatment.
+Please ask us any questions about your care plan and we will do our best to give you clear answers.
+We will also give you written information about your diagnosis and treatment.
+If anything is unclear or you have any questions about the written information, please ask us.

-You may find it helpful to write down any questions you would like to ask us before your appointment.
+You may find it helpful to write down your questions before your appointment.
 Patients often tell us that having the questions written down is a good reminder to ask them.

 Consultant surgeons

-You may need surgery as part of your cancer treatment.
-Surgery usually takes place at University College Hospital (UCH).
-You will meet your consultant surgeon at your outpatient appointment to discuss your treatment.
-As the surgeons work in a team, you may see different members of their team during your hospital stay.
+If you need surgery as part of your cancer treatment, it will usually take place at University College Hospital (UCH).
+You will meet your consultant surgeon during your outpatient appointment.
+They will talk to you about your treatment plan.
+Our surgeons work as part of a team, so you may see other members of their team during your hospital stay.

 Medical oncologists

-Medical oncologists are doctors who specialise in the treatment of cancer with drugs (chemotherapy).
-As medical oncologists work in a team, you may see different members of their team during your clinic appointment or on the ward.
+Medical oncologists are doctors who treat cancer with drugs, such as chemotherapy.
+They work as part of a team, so you may see different team members during your clinic appointments or while you are in hospital.

 Contact via secretary: 020 3447 9093 (9am to 5pm, Mon to Fri)